user-cube/devops-cheatsheet/docs/git/hooks/hooks.md

 ## Git Hooks

-Git hooks enable you to run custom scripts at different points in the Git workflow.
-Whether it's pre-commit checks or post-merge actions, Git hooks provide automation possibilities.
+Git hooks allow you to execute custom scripts at various stages of the Git workflow.
+They can be used for tasks such as pre-commit checks or post-merge actions, providing automation capabilities.

 ## Commit Message

-Including the branch name in your commit messages can provide valuable context and make it easier to trace changes back to their source.
+Incorporating the branch name into your commit messages can offer valuable context and simplify the process of tracing changes back to their origin.

-Automating the inclusion of the branch name in your commit messages can be achieved using Git hooks.
-Git hooks are scripts that run at certain points in the Git workflow.
-You can create a pre-commit hook to automatically append the branch name to your commit messages.
-Here's an example of how you could do this using a pre-commit hook:
+Automating the inclusion of the branch name in commit messages can be accomplished using Git hooks.
+These are scripts that run at specific points in the Git workflow.
+For instance, you can create a pre-commit hook to automatically append the branch name to your commit messages.
+Here's an example of how you can achieve this using a pre-commit hook:

-**Step 1**: Navigate to your Git repository's .git/hooks directory.
+**Step 1**: Navigate to the .git/hooks directory in your Git repository.

 ```bash
 cd /path/to/your/repo/.git/hooks